intmus/inttheory19-20/_07-harmonic-functions/a1-diaprogcirclefifths.md

 ### Goals for this topic

-**This example has two idealized progressions of a V chord resolving to a I chord: one as triads and the other with a seventh chord.
-Study how each voice resolves.
+**This example has two idealized progressions of a V chord resolving to a I chord: one as triads and the other with a seventh chord.**
+- Study how each voice resolves.
 It is tempting to focus on which scale degree resolves to which scale degree, but this does not provide a complete explanation.
-Instead focus on how each chordal member resolves as in the progression.**
+    - Instead focus on the how each chordal member resolves in the progression.
+This should include the chordal member to which it resolves and the interval necessary to do so.
+- Do you see any voice-leading errors as described in [Unit 6c]({{ site.baseurl }}/06-intro-harmonic/c1-voiceleadingerrors.html) in these progressions?
+    - What pitches are doubled?
+Are any omitted?

 {% capture ex1 %}X:1
 T:Basic V to I progressions
 M:4/4
 L:1
+Q:1/4=100
 K:C
 V:1
 [BG]| [cE]|| [BF]| [cE]|]